 Although small penis syndrome and BDD might appear to be the same condition, there are essential differences.
 Small penis syndrome is not a medical diagnosis, whereas doctors can diagnose a person as having BDD.

 For people with mild-to-moderate anxiety about penis size, researching data on average penis sizes or asking a doctor about what constitutes a micropenis may help.

 If a person is concerned about sexual performance, they may find comfort from a partner’s reassurance and support.
-Research suggests that the majority of heterosexual women are satisfied with their partner’s penis size.

 Medical treatment can help men with BDD or anxiety about penis size.
 Some treatment options include:

 - Cognitive behavioral therapy (CBT): This type of therapy helps people understand how their thoughts affect their feelings and behavior, and it can help them find ways to reduce anxiety.

 - Understanding and addressing triggers.
 For some, specific triggers — such as pornography or relationship problems — can cause penis size anxiety.
 Some people can reduce symptoms by identifying their triggers and working to manage them.